Parameshi Prema Prasanga: Plot

 To teach Parameshi a lesson, Ramamani enacts a drama of having an affair with the office peon.
 Parameshi falls for the trick, gets very upset, and takes to drinking alcohol.
 Before Ramamani could tell him the truth, Simha, the office peon, sends an anonymous letter to Parameshi, confirming Ramamani's affair.
-Distraught with his wife, Parameshi deserts her and the kid, and leaves to an unknown destination without any news.
+Distraught with his wife, Parameshi deserts her and the kid, and leaves to an unknown destination without any warning.

-Ramamani now has to face the reality.
-She takes up odd jobs to support her and a monk living next door.
-Time passes by and son goes to the city.
-Parameshi meets her in a chance encounter.
-He files a case in court for his son's custody.
+Ramamani now has to face reality.
+She takes up odd jobs to support herself and a monk living next door.
+Time passes by and her son goes to the city.
+Parameshi meets Ramamani in a chance encounter after which he files a case in court for his son's custody.
 Ramamani seeks lawyer Paapanna's (Ananth Nag) help to fight the case.
-Ramamani and Parameshi face each other in court.
-The court awards Paapu's custody to him.
+Ramamani and Parameshi face each other in court and the court awards Paapu's custody to him.
 When Parameshi comes to pick up his son, he also decides to get back with his wife.